-When a situation comes up that requires a difficulty check, choose a number between 10 and 20 as the target.
+When a situation comes up requiring a difficulty check, choose a number between 10 (easy) and 20 (hard) as the target.
 The harder the challenge, the higher the number.
 A 10 is considered relatively easy yet still challenging enough to warrant a roll.
-A 20 is considered hard.
-You can go below or above it, but anything above 20 is going to be very tough and anything below 10 is going to be so easy its probably worth assuming an automatic success.
-Almost all reasonable checks will be between 10 and 20.
+A 20 is considered nearly impossible for most common folk.

 Example: The Icebolt Trap

-Say you've decided that a particular room has an Icebolt trap in it and you don't really feel like doing the work to figure out the specific math.
+Say you've decided a particular room has an icebolt trap in it.
 How tough was the wizard who planted the trap?
 Was he an apprentice or an archmage?
 Choose a number between 10 and 20 to determine the difficulty of finding and disarming the trap.
-For this example, let's say this Icebolt trap has a DC of 15 to detect and disarm.
+For this example, let's say this icebolt trap has a DC of 14 to detect and disarm.

-Likewise, if we ever have an improvised attack score, it's a safe bet that it will be between +3 and +10.
-Anything lower is going to be unlikely to hit.
-Anything higher is likely to hit often.
-There are some situations where the attack is lower or higher than this but this range is 90% likely for most situations.
-When you have an improvised attack, choose a bonus based on the severity of the attack.
+If we ever need to improvise an attack score, choose a number between +3 (not particularly accurate) and +12 (very accurate).
+Anything lower is going to be unlikely to hit and not worth rolling.
+There are some situations where the attack is lower or higher than this but this range is likely for most situations.
+When you have an improvised attack, choose a bonus based on the accuracy of the attack.

 Example: The Icebolt's Attack

-Going back to our example from before, let's consider an Icebolt trap.
-We'll go with our default of DC 15 to detect and disarm it.
-If it fails, it fires an Icebolt at the one disarming it with a +7 to attack.
+Going back to our example from before, let's look again our icebolt trap.
+If a character fails to detect it or disarm it, it fires an icebolt at the one who triggered the trap with a +6 to attack.

 Example: The Icebolt's Damage

-If you need to improvise some hit points for an object, 20 hit points per challenge level of the object is about right.
-This won't match up perfectly to the hit points of monsters in the Monster Manual or the Monster Statistics by Challenge Rating chart on page 274 of the Dungeon Master's Guide, but it will get you close.
+If you need to improvise hit points for an object, use 20 hit points per challenge level.
+This doesn't match up perfectly to the hit points of monsters in the Monster Manual or the Monster Statistics by Challenge Rating chart on page 274 of the Dungeon Master's Guide, but it's close enough.

 Example: Xathron's Icy Automaton

-Let's say the PCs have invaded Xathron the Lich Lord's treasure vault and inside is Xathron's Icy Automaton.
+Let's say the PCs have invaded the lich Xathron's treasure vault and inside is Xathron's Icy Automaton.
 This isn't Xathron's best guardian, but it's pretty solid.
 We'll consider it a level 5 challenge.

 Looking at these number ranges, you may be tempted to use them to build a monster.
-Instead, consider reskinning an existing monster from the Monster Manual instead of using these numbers to build one from scratch.
+Instead, consider reskinning existing monsters from the Monster Manual rather than building a monster from scratch with these numbers.
 While you might be able to build a reasonable monster with these scores, the asymmetrical nature of the stats in the Monster Manual makes creatures much more fun to fight than a static box of perfectly aligned scores.